funql/funql-docs/docs/learn/fields/functions.md

 ### day

-The `day` function has the following signature:
+The `day` function returns the day component of a `DateTime` parameter value as an integer from 1 to 31.

 ```funql
 day(field: DateTime): Integer
 ```

-The `day` function returns the day component of a `DateTime` parameter value.
-The day is given as an integer, ranging from 1 to 31.

 For example: